W7k-J/W7k-J.github.io/w7kTools/Grider.md

 ![MainTab](/images/Tools/Grider/Large/grider_1.jpg)

-Grider allows you to control grids in your project.
-It allows you to control them better - for example rename them.
+Grider helps you control grids in your project.

 Grider is a part of Leveler add-in.